There's no easing into the football season under Jerry Kill.

 As for the rest of the roster, Kill, whose contact with players is limited by NCAA rule during the summer, says he has received good reports from Klein.
 But it's impossible to know for sure until they take the field.

 "Did they put the work in this summer?
 Did they do what they needed to do in the weight room, [and] conditioningwise?"
 Kill said.
 "I challenged them at the end of the spring that they had to be a lot better.
-Hopefully, they've done their work."
+Hopefully, they've done their work."3 Rebuilding the rush

 The Gophers' nine sacks last season were the fewest by any FBS team, and Kill's defensive coordinator, Tracy Claeys, has made beefing up that total one of his priorities.
 How he will do so should start becoming clear this month, but linebacker Mike Rallis said he is encouraged that the defensive line will get more help from behind.